-Aetna has been designated as claims administrator for benefits under the Plan with full discretion and authority to make claim and appeal determinations.
-The claims administrator is the appropriate named fiduciary of the plan for purposes of reviewing denied claims for benefits.
-In exercising this fiduciary responsibility, Aetna has full discretionary authority to make factual determinations, to determine eligibility for benefits, to determine the amount of benefits for each claim received, and to construe terms of the Plan with respect to benefits.
+Aetna has been delegated the authority to make claim and appeal determinations under the Plan.
+In exercising this responsibility, Aetna has full discretionary authority to make factual determinations, to determine eligibility for benefits, to determine the amount of benefits for each claim received, and to construe terms of the Plan with respect to benefits.
 Aetna's decisions are final and binding upon you and any person making a claim on your behalf.
 Your employer retains sole and complete authority to determine eligibility of persons to participate in the Plan.